 CCPA compliance penalties

 While small businesses may breathe a sigh of relief, larger businesses will have charges compounded if a penalty is levied on them.
 With fines assessed per person and set at $2,500 per unintentional violation and $7,500 per intentional violation, you could get an idea of the potential penalties you could be exposed to.
 For example, if you have 100 customers and a $2500 fine per customer, you’d be looking at a $250,000 fine.

 How Oro products comply with CCPA compliance

 Oro takes data our customers and their end-users entrust us with seriously.
-That’s why we comply with the latest PCI DSS and SOC 2 requirements on data security.
+That’s why we comply with the latest PCI DSS as well as PCI DSS eCommerce compliance and SOC 2 requirements on data security.
 Oro products are also fully compliant with GDPR, which is explained in our GDPR guide.
 GDPR’s principles apply to CCPA, so using our Consent Management engine you can add necessary consents and manage them from the OroCommerce backend.
 Nevertheless, most of the responsibility for CCPA compliance lies with organizations depending on how they use customer data.

 With CCPA and GDPR in full swing, it’s inevitable that we’ll see more data protection regulations in the future.
 These pressures on businesses may increase demand for Data Protection Officers and Data Protection Consultants that help B2B eCommerce businesses stay complaint and continue uninterrupted operations.
 In either case, the best way to do that is by ensuring you have all the technical requirements in place for compliance, and we at OroCommerce are committed to helping you do that.